chillblox/jfc/README.md

 # JFC - Java Function Compiler
 JFC compiles and evaluates a given java code block (script) in main memory, i.e. without writing to the file system.

-The result is an object that can be executed (and reused) any number of times.
+Instances created by JFC are thread-safe if the user provided script statements are thread-safe.
+The result of JFC is an object that can be executed (and reused) any number of times.

-This is a high performance implementation, using an optimized variant of JSR 223 Java Scripting.
+JFC is a high performance variant of JSR 223 Java Scripting.
 Calling `ScriptEvaluator#evaluate(Object...)` just means calling `Method#invoke(Object, Object...)` and as such has the same minimal runtime cost.

-Instances created by JFC are thread-safe if the user provided script statements are thread-safe.

 ## Example
 Source code to evaluate `System.out.println("Hello, World!")`: